RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 - `deleting` - De-provisioning and deletion is in progress.
 - `error` - An error ocurred during the provisioning phase, including the details of the error.

-### Concurrent processing limitations
+### Processing limitations

-The following limitations apply for asynchronous operations:
+The following limitations apply to asynchronous operations:

 * For each account, only one operation is **processed** concurrently.
 When multiple tasks are sent, they will be received and processed one after the other.
 * The provisioning phase can be performed in parallel.